 Winter Season

-The time for solitude In Nepal, the slower months are from December to February.
-There are still many small hikes to enjoy, even though the high-altitude climbs can be closed because of snowfall.
-The cold and clear weather makes some of the most breathtaking sights of the year possible.
+The time for solitude in Nepal, the slower months, is from December to February.
+There are still many short hikes to enjoy, even though high-altitude climbs may be closed due to snowfall.
+The cold, clear weather makes some of the year's most breathtaking sights possible.

 As the year draws to a conclusion, the temperature begins to fall.
-Nepal’s coldest months are when temperatures are at their lowest.
-However, many small treks can still be enjoyed, even though the high-altitude climbs can be closed due to snowfall.
+Nepal's coldest months are when temperatures are at their lowest.
+However, many short treks can still be enjoyed, even if high-altitude climbs are closed due to snowfall.

 Cold and clear weather makes some of the most breathtaking sights of the year possible.
 Imagine walking through a snowy area while the sun shines brightly, making the snow glisten like diamonds.